Amol-Chaudhry/ultimate-color-game/README.md

 # The Ultimate Color Game.

-This is a game in which a player is given an RGB color code and he has to identify the correct color.
+This is a game in which a player is given an RGB color code and has to identify the correct color.

 ## How to play